codeque-co/codeque/packages/vscode/README.md

 It matches structure rather than plain text, which makes it very effective for complex queries.

-VSCode extension aims to improve code search experience.
+VSCode extension aims to improve code search and navigation experience.

 Advanced search options and todo-like list of accurate search results makes it your new super power.

 It's one of the tools in the ecosystem.
-There is also [CLI tool](https://www.npmjs.com/package/@codeque/cli) and ESLint plugin coming soon.
+There is also [CLI tool](https://www.npmjs.com/package/@codeque/cli) and [ESLint plugin](https://www.npmjs.com/package/@codeque/eslint-plugin) for creating custom rules in zero time.

-CodeQue supports JavaScript and TypeScript for now.
+CodeQue supports multiline search for any programming language and structural search for JavaScript and TypeScript.

-More languages will be added once it will get traction.
+Structural search support for other programming languages will be added soon.

 <br/>